xarala221/work-with-pdf/README.md

-# Working with pdf app
+# Working with pdf and xls

-Complete Django application using html2pdf librairy
+Complete Django application using html2pdf and xlwt librairies

 ### Version
 python => 3.7